bradodd/SRTE-Lab/task4/task4.md

 > NOTE:
 > TI-LFA computes backup paths for all destinations.
 TI-LFA computation on xrvr-1 for destination xrvr-4 results in a zero-segment backup path, a backup path that does not require additional segments to be pushed on protected packets.
 TI-LFA calculates that the post-convergence path to xrvr-4, for a failure of the link to xrvr-6, it goes via xrvr-2.
 Xrvr-2 provides a loop-free path to destination xrvr-4.
 No additional labels must be imposed on the packets steered on the backup path, xrvr-1 simply forwards them via xrvr-2×Dismiss this alert.

 4. Verify the backup path in RIB.
-RIB contains the primary path (Protected) and backup path (Backup) by using alias “k4“.
+RIB contains the primary path (Protected) and backup path (Backup) by using "show route 100.0.0.4/32 detail"

 ```
 RP/0/0/CPUO:xrvr-1#show route 100.0.0.4/32 detail